chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/casting-and-converting.md

 # User-defined Conversions
 Special methods that enable explicit and implicit conversions between custom types that do not have a base–derived class relationship.

-# Conversions with Helper Classes
+# conversions with helper classes
 Used to convert between non-compatible types like `int` and `DateTime.`

 Use the `BitConverter` class to convert an array of bytes into primitive data types.

-## Converting Strings to Numbers
+## converting strings to numbers
 Use the `Parse()` and `TryParse()` methods of numeric types.

 When using `Parse()`, always catch `FormatException` for when the parse fails: